sunfish-prj/Platform-docs/README.md

 # Platform-docs
-Documentation of the SUNFISH platform
+Documentation of the SUNFISH platform components available on [ReadTheDocs](http://sunfish-platform-docs.rtfd.io/)